Xilinx/inference-server/docs/hello_world_echo.rst

 --------

 Workers that are loaded in AMD Inference Server will persist until the server shuts down or they're explicitly unloaded.
-If you load a chain, you can also unload it at the end.
 As the script ends, the Server object's destructor will clean up any active workers on the server and it will shut down

 .. literalinclude:: ../examples/hello_world/echo.py